 Discounts for existing customers

-Discounts are not only a way to acquire new customers, they’re also a way to show your gratitude to your existing customers.
+Discounts are not only a way to acquire new customers, but they’re also a way to show your gratitude to your existing customers.
 What better way to show that gratitude to your most valuable customers than to give them a discount.
 Giving discounts can come in the form of sending your best clients a free product, a discount code or whatever else you can think of.

 These discounts or gestures don’t actually have to be that big to make someone appreciate the effort.
 In fact, the customer won’t only appreciate it, the customer’s behavior will actually change as well!
 It’s as they say: it’s the thought that counts.